drufball/yosai/_drafts/intrigue.md

 Keta pulled back against Moto, scanning the darkness around them.
 "I still have some fire left, but I do not want to be defenseless if one of us is bitten again.
 I can handle these creatures naturally for now.
 How did you know where it was?"

-"My power had no effect on the illusions, but I could feel the weight of the real one behind it.
+"My power has no effect on the illusions, but I can feel the weight of the real one behind it.
 It doesn't seem like they can make the images very far from their real body."

 Could he use that?
-He had caught the presence of the first spider by happenstance.
-He could test the illusions when they attacked, but his pulls were narrow and he wouldn't have much time to search around the image for the real thing.
+He could test the illusions when they attacked, but he had caught the presence of the first spider by accident.
+His pulls were narrow and he wouldn't have much time to find the real thing.
 Unless...

 Moto closed his eyes and softened his focus.
 He sent his power in a broad pulse.
 Pulling softly in all directions.
 He felt a faint pull from Keta beside him, then something more solid from the wall at his back.
 There was a flutter in front of them.